 What Causes The Youtube Watch History Not Updating Issue?

-As you will infer from the range of potential solutions, there isn't necessarily one specific cause for this error.
-And it can be down to a fairly wide range of factors.
+There isn't necessarily one specific cause for this error, it can be down to a fairly wide range of factors.
 It might be a problem with your account or, perhaps, it's YouTube itself not working properly.

 And it can even be down to something completely beyond your control.
 In a support post from May 2022, the YouTube team stated that the watch history not updating error was fixed at their end.
 This would mean that sometimes, there is very little you can actually do to remedy it yourself.